neha-kay/Kiko-plus/_posts/2017-06-02-how-to-learn-regularly-without-spending-extra-time-to-do-so.md

 ---
 layout: post
-title: How to Learn Regularly without Spending Extra Time to Do So
+title: How to Learn Regularly Without Spending Extra Time to Do So
 description: Learning in Everyday Life
 date: 2016-06-19
 tags: [life perspective, random insights]